 - Your attorney, guardian or other person responsible for your healthcare decisions.

-Care Your Way will, where practicable, collect information directly from you (for example, when we have contact with you in person, over the phone or via the internet).
-Care Your Way may also collect personal information about you from third parties including:
+ESP Healthcare will, where practicable, collect information directly from you (for example, when we have contact with you in person, over the phone or via the internet).
+ESP Healthcare may also collect personal information about you from third parties including:

 - Other healthcare professionals and health service providers involved in your care;